zixs0423/tech_note/docs/notes/time_series_prediction.md

    Set $\phi_i, \theta_j, \sigma$ as parameters, and optimize $\log p(\varepsilon_t)$.

-   > Note: Fitting the noise in this way is equivalent to Maximum Likelihood Estimation (MLE), similar in principle to linear regression.
+   > Note: Fitting the noise in this way is equivalent to Maximum Likelihood Estimation (MLE)

 #### Paper